 The following section provides estimated range to effects for fishes exposed to sound and energy produced by explosives.
 Ranges are calculated using criteria from Table 3.6-10 and Table 3.6-11 and the Navy Acoustic Effects Model.

-All detonations conducted during Navy activities would occur at or near the surface.
-Specifically, as discussed in Section 3.0.4.2.1 (Explosions in Water), detonations occurring in air at a height of 33 ft.
-(10 m) or less above the water surface, and detonations occurring directly on the water surface, were modeled to detonate at a depth of 0.3 ft.
-(0.1 m) below the water surface since there is currently no means to model impacts from in-air detonations.
-The Navy Acoustic Effects Model cannot account for the highly non-linear effects of cavitation and surface blow off; therefore, some estimated ranges may be overly conservative.
-In addition, not all fish present within these ranges would be predicted to receive the associated effect as there are portions of the water column within these ranges that would not exceed the threshold (see Figure 3.0-1 for details).
-Ranges may vary greatly depending on factors such as the location, water depth, and season of the event.
+As previously discussed no underwater detonations are proposed in this action, but fishes could be exposed to sound and energy produced by detonations at or near the water surface.
+The Navy Acoustic Effects Model cannot account for the highly non-linear effects of cavitation and surface blow off for shallow underwater explosions, nor can it estimate the explosive energy entering the water from a low-altitude detonation.
+Thus, for this analysis, in-air sources detonating at or near (within 10 m) the surface are modeled as if detonating completely underwater at a depth of 0.1 m, with all energy reflected into the water rather than released into the air.
+Therefore, the amount of explosive and acoustic energy entering the water, and consequently the estimated ranges to effects, are likely to be overestimated.
+In addition, some but not all fishes present within these ranges would be predicted to receive the associated effect as there are portions of the water column within these ranges that would not exceed the threshold.
+Ranges may vary greatly depending on factors such as the cluster size (the number of rounds fired [or buoys dropped] within a very short duration), location, depth, and season of the event.

-Table 3.6-10 provides range to mortality and injury for all fishes.
+Table 3.6-10 provides ranges to mortality and injury per the Navy's proposed threshold for all fishes.
 Only one table (Table 3.6-11) is provided for range to TTS for fishes with a swim bladder.
 Ranges to TTS for fishes with a swim bladder not involved in hearing and those without a swim bladder would be shorter than those reported because this effect has not been observed in fishes within those hearing groups.

-Bin Range to Effects (meters)
+Range to Effects (meters)

-Onset of Mortality 229 SPL peak Onset of Injury 220 SPL peak
+Bin 1 Onset of Mortality 229 SPL {peak} Onset of Injury 220 SPL {peak}

 E5 175 (170-180) 445 (440-450)

 E9 500 (500-500) 1,025 (1,025-1,025)

-E10 638 1,400 (625-650) (1,275-1,525)
+E10 638 (625-650) 1,400 (1,275-1,525)

-E12 800 (800-800) 800 1,775 (800-800) (1,775-1,775)
+E12 800 (800-800) 1,775 (1,775-1,775)